wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/cloud-retail-get-started/includes/2-unified-profiles.md

 Dynamics 365 Customer Insights works well with your data that is ready to process.
 If your data needs major transformation, consider using Microsoft Azure Synapse in addition to, or instead of, Customer Insights.
 For more information, see [Transform data in Azure Data Factory and Azure Synapse Analytics](/azure/data-factory/transform-data/?azure-portal=true).

 When you first start with Customer Insights, you'll choose one of two paths to focus on: Audience Insights or Engagement Insights (currently in preview).
 Select **Audience Insights** to unify disparate data across multiple sources for a 360-degree view of your customers.
 Select **Engagement Insights** to better understand customer behavior across websites, mobile apps, and connected products.
-You can switch your path any time.
+You can switch your path anytime.
 For a self-guided tour of Customer Insights, see  [Microsoft Guided Tours](https://guidedtour.microsoft.com/en-us/guidedtour/dynamics/customer-insights/5/1/?azure-portal=true).

 ### Unified customer profile in Customer Insights